newnormal-arch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -mindepth 1 -type d | wc -l : counts the number of directories and sub-directories in the current directory. ls -1 -t | head -10 : displays the 10 newest files in the current directory. sort | uniq -u : takes a list of words as input and prints only words that appear exactly once.
+find . -mindepth 1 -type d | wc -l : counts the number of directories and sub-directories in the current directory. ls -1 -t | head -10 : displays the 10 newest files in the current directory. sort | uniq -u : takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd : Display lines containing the pattern “root” from the file /etc/passwd.